steven-klein/portfolio/docs/websites.md

 Using PostCSS-cssnext in conjunction with the parent-child theming feature in WordPress the sites maintain similar feature sets and UI elements without having to replicate programming keeping the build nice and DRY.
 By changing a few cssnext variables each site quickly has a unique look.
 This build was created using WordPoser a fork of the Bedrock WordPress boilerplate that's ready to go with a common toolset for rapid development.

 __Tags__
-HTML5, PostCSS, cssnext, JavaScript, UI, Design, Theming, WordPress, Bedrock, WordPoser, Multisite, Domain Mapping, Responsive
+HTML5, PostCSS, cssnext, JavaScript, UI, Design, Theming, PHP, WordPress, Bedrock, WordPoser, Multisite, Domain Mapping, Responsive

 ## [Dreamcatcher Events](http://dreamcatcher-events.com)